OWASP/www-chapter-stockholm/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## Local News
-We are currently planning the agenda for Q1 and Q2.
 We are always looking for speakers of all experience levels who have interesting topics to present.
-Please contact us if you are interested to present or if you want to tip us on interesting topics and speakers.
+Please submit your interest in this [form](https://docs.google.com/forms/d/e/1FAIpQLSeE6HUlCrYAkotJoi4jkZSaEuHndSMhlLx83zRmeZL_pf4vXQ/viewform) or contact us if you are interested to present or if you want to tip us on interesting topics and speakers.

 Everyone is welcome to join us at our chapter meetings.
 If location limits the number of attendees a first come, first serve policy will be applied to meeting registrations.

-Follow chapter news on [Twitter](https://twitter.com/owaspstockholm) or [Meetup.com](https://www.meetup.com/OWASP-Stockholm)
+Follow chapter news on [LinkedIn](https://www.linkedin.com/company/owasp-stockholm/), [Twitter](https://twitter.com/owaspstockholm) or [Meetup.com](https://www.meetup.com/OWASP-Stockholm)

 Are you interested in helping out?
 Do you have ideas for great invited speakers or workshop meetings?
 Feel free to contact the chapter.

 ## Upcoming Events